The Origin of Thanksgiving

 Lincoln’s proclamation marked the beginning of Thanksgiving as a national holiday, a tradition that has endured and evolved over the years.
 Today, Thanksgiving is celebrated on the fourth Thursday of November, a time for families to gather, share a Thanksgiving meal, and express gratitude for the blessings in their lives.
 The national Thanksgiving holiday serves as a reminder of the enduring spirit of unity and gratitude that Lincoln sought to foster during one of the darkest chapters in American history.

-The modern Thanksgiving holiday
+The Modern Thanksgiving Holiday

 It wasn’t until the Civil War that Thanksgiving was established as a national holiday in the United States.
 President Lincoln established the Day of Thanks in 1863 to memorialize those lost in the war.
 From this, the holiday became a day of feasting and celebrating family.
 Today, we gather around tables filled with food and spend time with family to show gratitude for everything we have.
 The modern Thanksgiving holiday, shaped significantly in the 19th century by figures like Sarah Josepha Hale, emphasizes unity, piety, and patriotism.